Mqtth3w/Forwarder-Telegram-bot/README.md

 - `/unpin` unpin the pinned user.
 - `/show <User ID>` show you the profile of the user with the specified ID.
 It doesn't give you an answer if the user doesn't exist.

+# Version 2
+[This](./README2.md) version is based on a database and have more commands.

 # FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.
 - Why to use webhook?
 Webhook is more efficient and scalable than polling.